Flag of Earth: International Flag of Planet Earth (2015)

+Proposed flags with underlying themes

-World Peace Flag of Earth
+World Peace Flag of Earth (1913)

-In 1913, James William van Kirk, a Methodist minister from Youngstown designed the first known flag proposed to the peace flag and the flag of Earth.
+In 1913, James William van Kirk, a Methodist minister from Youngstown, Ohio designed the first known flag proposed to the peace flag and the flag of Earth.
 The design includes the rainbow flag on the left, consisting of red, green, yellow, orange, blue, purple, and pink stripes.
 To the right is depicted a brown globe with coordinate grid including the latitude lines, that go from the longitude lines of the north and south polar circles.
 In the middle of the globe is placed a white horizontal stripe.
-The globe is connected to the rainbow flag via thin white stripes going from the side of the white stripe on the globe, to the outher boundaries of the coloured stripes on the rainbow flag.
+The globe is connected to the rainbow flag via thin white stripes going from the side of the white stripe on the globe, to the outer boundaries of the coloured stripes on the rainbow flag.
 Both object are placed on the dark blue background with 46 stars surrounding them.